SShojaie/Suicide_rate/README.md

   **_Observable Trends/Insights:_**
   +   With the exception of GDP & Generosity, Canada out performs the US across Happiness Index variables.
-  +   Perception of corruption is especially low in Canada, compared to the US.
+  +   Perception of corruption is especially low in Canada compared to the US.
 This clearly demonstrates that GDP is not everything when it comes to a nation's Happiness Index.

   ----